best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/05_cell_type_identification.md

 In this section, we'll demonstrate two ways to label cells in our dataset.
-The steps in this tutorial come from the [SingleR vignette](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html) and (Seurat Integration Mapping Vignette)[https://satijalab.org/seurat/articles/integration_mapping.html], and are applied here to our workshop dataset.
+The steps in this tutorial come from the [SingleR vignette](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html) and [Seurat Integration Mapping Vignette](https://satijalab.org/seurat/articles/integration_mapping.html), and are applied here to our workshop dataset.

 To start, we load our library path, libraries and set our working directory:
 ```R